mettinger/slotmachine-ethereum/README.md

 Both repositories are intended to be easily customizable, making it easy to design and deploy new, creative slot machines on Ethereum.

-Backend instructions for creating your custom slot machine:
+Tips and instructions for creating your custom slot machine contract:

-1. Step 1
-2. Step 2
+1. Modify THE section at the beginning of the contract marked off as "START MACHINE DEFINITION" AND "END MACHINE DEFINITION".
+The essential elements to define are:
+  a.
+The number of reels on your machine: numReel
+  b.
+The maximum payout multiplier: maxMultiplier
+2. The jupyter notebook python/slotMachine.ipynb contains tools and utilities to assist in the process of creating a custom slot machine.